Mero0077/XO-Game/README.md

 	2. Compile and run the project (written in C++).
 	3. Enjoy the timeless fun of the XO game!

-Future Improvements

-Nothing planned for now—it’s as classic as it gets!
+It’s as classic as it gets!